Tag: glossophobia

 Go deeper: Public Speaking Tips: 15 Psychology-Backed Techniques That Actually Work

-Mary Beth Hazeldine is a qualified clinical hypnotherapist and Managing Director of Winning Presentations.
-After spending 5 years terrified of presenting, she built a successful 24-year banking career at JPMorgan, PwC, Royal Bank of Scotland, and Commerzbank.
-She has since treated hundreds of anxiety clients in her hypnotherapy practice and trained over 5,000 executives to present with confidence.
+Mary Beth Hazeldine is a qualified clinical hypnotherapist and Owner & Managing Director of Winning Presentations.
+After spending 5 years terrified of presenting, she built a successful 25-year banking career at JPMorgan, PwC, Royal Bank of Scotland, and Commerzbank.
+She has since treated hundreds of anxiety clients in her hypnotherapy practice and trained executives across industries to present with confidence.
 Her methods combine clinical psychology with practical business application.